CornSnek/keystroke_player/README.md

     This also prevents future key presses from this key to be used normally.
     Appending ! to wait_key inverts so that the program checks if it is not held down.
-    The key is based on the X11 KeySym names with modifiers separated by '+' Modifiers such as 'alt', 'ctrl', 'shift' and 'super' can be added to a key.
-    Example of valid keys: ctrl+a, ctrl+shift+b, shift+c+alt
-    You can only have one key (Ex: a+b not allowed), but multiple modifers.
+    The key is based on the X11 KeySym names with modifiers separated by '+' Modifiers such as 'alt', 'ctrl', 'shift' and 'super' (Including capitalization) can be added to a key.
+Example of valid keys: Ctrl+a, ctrl+shift+b, shift+c+alt You can only have one key (Ex: a+b not allowed), but multiple modifers.
     You cannot use this with GrabKey commands, as the macro will throw a runtime error.
     You cannot use the key 'Escape' as that is the key to quit the macro.